tanaikech/goodls/README.md

 * v1.2.1 (November 25, 2018)

     1. API key got to be able to be used by an environment variable.
 When ``GOODLS_APIKEY`` as the environment variable is set API key, goodls uses API key from the environment variable.

+<a name="v122"></a>

+* v1.2.2 (December 12, 2018)

+    1. When files are downloaded from a specific folder, it got to be able to select mimeType.
+By this, files with the specific mimeType in the specific folder can be retrieved.
+For this, I updated the go library [go-getfilelist](https://github.com/tanaikech/go-getfilelist).

 [TOP](#TOP)